Campylopus introflexus: Ecological effects

 The effects of the spread of Campylopus introflexus have been well studied in the Netherlands.
-A 14 year study found that a lichen dominated grassland became overwhelmingly covered with dense mats of C. introflexus.
+A 14-year study found that a lichen dominated grassland became overwhelmingly covered with dense mats of C. introflexus.
 However, this state was found to be only temporary, with lichens re-colonizing areas with 15–20 years.
 Studies have also shown that while these C. introflexus mats inhibit germination of Calluna vulgaris plants by up to 60%, seedlings germinated under the carpet grow quicker and mature faster.
+Additionally, studies have shown C. introflexus can have faster vertical and horizontal growth, giving the species a larger photosynthetic canopy and ability to dominate over competing mosses.

 Since moss carpets add more humus to the soil, the soil ecology changes.
 Many fly species prefer the moister microclimate produced by C. introflexus to protect their larvae from desiccation, and they are found more often around the moss beds.
 However, species such as ground beetles and spiders are less active and found less often in the moss-encroached dunes, most likely due to a loss of food abundance.
 As a result, birds such as the tawny pipit which eat arthropods have disappeared from the mossy dunes.

+In Iceland, Campylopus introflexus is an invasive species.
+It's found in multiple geothermal areas and most likely spreads with tourism.